Shaztech/Pilldispenser/README.md

 The top dust cap have a hole to insert the stylus that usually come with the LCD module when you buy it.

 ## Firmware flashing:
-The first Firmware Installation:
+### The first Firmware Installation:
--Download the 5 bin files in this release
+- Download the 5 bin files in this release
--Download the esptool.exe from here https://github.com/espressif/esptool/releases/tag/v4.7.0
+- Download the esptool.exe from here https://github.com/espressif/esptool/releases/tag/v4.7.0
--Copy the 5 bin files to the root of the folder (with esptool.exe) -Connect your device (the ESP32 module with the LCD) to your computer via USB -Find the Serial COM port number (in device manager) -open a command line inside your folder and type, change the COM port that match your device:
+- Copy the 5 bin files to the root of the folder (with esptool.exe)
+- Connect your device (the ESP32 module with the LCD) to your computer via USB
+- Find the Serial COM port number (in device manager)
+- open a command line inside your folder and type, change the COM port that match your device:

 esptool.exe --chip esp32 --port COM4 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m --flash_size 4MB 0x1000 PillDispenser.bootloader.v1_1.bin 0x8000 PillDispenser.partitions.v1_1.bin 0xe000 boot_app0.bin 0x10000 PillDispenser.esp32.v1_1.bin 0x3D0000 PillDispenser.spiffs.v1_1.bin

-In the future if there's an update:
+### In the future if there's an update:
 Use the OTA update page in the web portal of the device, only 2 bin files are needed (esp32 and spiff)

 ## [Buy me a coffee](https://www.buymeacoffee.com/shaztech_info).